 - They create microclimates for various types of plants

 - Walls and privacy or outdoor screens can be created with various types of plants or constructed of trellis-type or permanent building materials

 Rethinking the Courtyard

 Viewed as another room of the house, a courtyard is an open-roofed space that has been redefined to fit a homeowner's lifestyle and desires.
 Some courtyards are open-air entertainment centers, while others house outdoor kitchens, fire pits or fireplaces, and outdoor living room furnishings.
 Still, others feature hot tubs or small pools --- like plunge pools or swim spas -- that offer convenient access and privacy.

 As cities and suburbs become denser, plots are smaller, and a large yard with privacy may be a thing of the past.
 A courtyard allows all the pleasures and conveniences of a backyard—along with convenience—for homeowners who like to entertain at home and outdoors.

 Courtyards Have a History

-Courtyards have existed for centuries.
-They have been used to corral animals and protect crops, homes and their inhabitants.
-The walls of these outdoor rooms have been and continue to be used to support climbing, trailing and espaliered shrubs, trees and vines.
+Courtyards have been around for centuries.
+They have been used to corral animals and protect crops, homes, and their inhabitants.
+The walls of these outdoor rooms have been and continue to be used to support climbing, trailing, and espaliered shrubs, trees, and vines.

 In the early 20th century, courtyard apartments were popular in the Los Angeles area, as a gathering place for residents to enjoy the pool, barbecues, socialize, or simply enjoy the nice weather.
 Courtyards were built into some of the nicer multi-family high-rise apartments in Chicago in the early 1900s, before the Depression.

 In 700 B.C., the Etruscans built atriums to catch rainwater.
-In ancient Rome, courtyards or atriums were built as part of single- and multi-family homes, as well as in market places and government buildings.
+In ancient Rome, courtyards or atriums were built as part of single- and multi-family homes, as well as in marketplaces and government buildings.
 During the Middle Ages and Renaissance, courtyards were used at monasteries, with monks' rooms connecting to the central, open courtyard.